weaversa/cryptol-course/labs/Demos/SAW/salsa20-ref/salsa20-ref.md

 That's right, `littleendian_inverse`!
 Further analysis of the source shows that `U32TO32_LITTLE` has different implementations reflecting the target's endianness (directly copying on little-endian and swapping bytes on big-endian systems), but each of these should have the same behavior.

 ## Multi-Target Testing

 However, now that endianness is on our radar, we should generate big- and little-endian bitcode to test portability of our specifications and the bitcode.
 With any luck, the bitcode will be portable and we won't have to account for endianness in our specifications...

 **EXERCISE**: Generate big- and little-endian bitcode by using `clang`'s `-target` option:

 ```
-$ for t in $(echo "mips64 mips64le"); do clang -c -g -emit-llvm -o build/salsa20-ref-$t.bc; done
+salsa20-ref$ for t in $(echo "mips64 mips64el"); do clang -c -g -emit-llvm -o build/salsa20-ref-$t.bc; done
 ```

+(Note: Supported targets vary by workspace. `llc --version` should list supported targets.
+You may need to install the `gcc-multilib` package for `clang` (or `gcc`) to compile to these targets.)

 **EXERCISE**: Refactor the SAW script to verify each of these modules.
 Rename the `main` method to `verify_salsa20_ref` and add a